Georgia Nursing Schools & Licensure

 CNM licenses renew on the 31st of January in the year it expires.

-Nurse Anesthetist (CRNA) Licenses in Georgia
+Certified Registered Nurse Anesthetist (CNRA) Licensure in Georgia

 Licensing AuthorityEligibility & DetailsRenewal Requirements